Hamilton Virtual School & Homeschool Partnership

 May 31, 2018 Last Day of classes for the year.

-Grades 6-12: May elect up to 5 classes.
+Grades 6-12: Part time students may elect up to 5 classes.
 The 6-12 classes can be a mix of online, project based learning, dual enrollment, or classes on campus.
 Project Based Learning classes are limited to 2 from each subject (Music, Art, PE, Technology, Foreign Language.)
 High School students taking CTE (Career Technical Education Classes) are eligible for up to 3 Hamilton Partnership classes as all CTE classes count as 2 classes.
+Full time students will meet with a counselor to determine schedule.

-Grades K-5: May elect up to 5 classes (One online class will make them elegible for 1 full day of optional classes on campus.)
+Grades K-5: Part time students may elect up to 5 classes (One online class will make them elegible for 1 full day of optional classes on campus.)
 The K-5 classes can be a mix of online or project based learning.
 Project Based Learning classes are limited to 2 from each subject (Music, Art, PE, Technology, Foreign Language.)
-Here are some options:
+Full time students will meet with a counselor to determine schedule.

 Hamilton Home School Partnership Overview

 The Hamilton Home School Partnership offers many classes for children from grades K-12.
-The classes are online and project Based Learnign classes taught by certified teachers.
-While all classes may be taken completley online, many students enjoy the comradie and additional experiences providedd by the optional classes held at the Hamilton Middle School and Hamilton High School during our Tuesday, Wednesday, and Thursday home school sessions, primarily between 11:15-4:30.
+The classes are online and project Based Learning classes taught by certified teachers.
+While all classes may be taken online, many students enjoy the comradie and additional experiences provided by the optional classes held at the Hamilton Middle School and Hamilton High School during our Tuesday, Wednesday, and Thursday, primarily between 11:15-4:30.

 This program helps individualize learning for home school and blended instruction students living in the Ottawa Area ISD (Intermediate School District) or a contiguous ISD.
 (Kent County ISD, Allegan Area Educational Service Agency, or Muskegon Area ISD) You can look up your ISD by following this link.
 If you live in Allegan County, and are not in one of the included ISD's you may still participate but will be limited to 3 classes.